tc39/proposal-defer-import-eval/README.md

 JS applications can get pretty large.
 It gets to the point that loading them incurs a significant performance cost, and usually, this happens later in an application's life span -- often requiring invasive changes to make it more performant.

-Introducing "laziness" – deferring non-essential work until later – is a common solution to this problem and modules present a natural boundary, as they also encapsulate meaningful information about a program.
+Introducing "laziness" – deferring non-essential work until later – is a common solution to this problem and modules present a natural boundary for loading, as they also encapsulate meaningful information about a program.
 However, the current tools we have for this are somewhat cumbersome, and reduce the ergonomics and readibility of code.
-The best tool right now is `import()` but requires that all code relying on a lazily loaded module becomes async.
+The best tool right now is `import()` but it forces all code relying on a lazily loaded module to become async.

 This proposal seeks to explore the problem of loading large applications through this perspective.